 A couple of safari operators offer overnight camping safaris in private campsites inside the park.
 These are very popular trips as they allow guest to stay inside the park but not at the exorbitant prices of the luxury game lodges.
 Fairly simple and rustic but if its game viewing you are after and not luxury then I can highly recommend these 1, 2 or 3 night safaris.

 Several campsites are available in the town of Kasane as this is a popular destination for self drive tourists.
 Ihaha is the only public campsite inside the Park in the Chobe riverfront and booking in advance is recommended.

 The Chobe Riverfront being only 90kms from Victoria Falls makes an ideal holiday combination - it's a good idea to have a few days in each location if you can, to benefit from what each place has to offer.

 Please contact us so we can offer advice on the best places to stay, within your budget and assist with your bookings.

 Chobe National Park Tours

 Day trips and overnight trips are possible into this fantastic wildlife park.
-Chobe Day trips take you onto the Chobe River and a drive into Chobe National Park.
-Overnight trips also allow you to spend at least a night inside the park, camping with experienced guides.
+Chobe Day trips take you onto the Chobe River and a drive into the National Park.
+Overnight camping safaris also allow you to spend at least a night inside the park, camping with experienced guides.